 DDNP Neighborhoods that Received Funding for Community Requests in FY 2022

 All neighborhood associations that submitted a community request received funding.
-In partnership with Duke Arts, community-led projects that incorporate the arts are eligible for a match.
+In partnership with Duke Arts, community-led projects that incorporate the arts were eligible for a match.

 - Burch Avenue partnering with The Pauli Murray Center for History and Social Justice